luxueyin/Kim-RNAseq-Single-Stranded-2021/README.md

 In desired directory, run the following script for setting up genome sequence, annotation, and star indices.
 The star index is optimized for 50bp sequencing data.
 Edit --sjdbOverhang for alternative read lengths.
 Ideally, this length should be equal to the ReadLength-1, where ReadLength is the length of the reads.
 For more information: https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf.

+## Step 7: Differential Expression Analysis Using Rstudio

+See attached Wenderski_RNAseq_edgeR.R script for differential Expression Analysis using Rstudio.

+Pathways to files is likely different and would need to be updated accordingly to allow scripts to run properly.